eliudio/eliud_core/README.md

 ### Step 14.3: Create images and stylesheet

-1. Create favicon.png and overwrite the current existing one in the icons directory of your web folder

-Create a png 16 x 16 pixels based on your <a href="#logo">logo</a>.
+1. Optional: Verify the favicon.png that has been generated before, and optionally create your own (in the web folder).
+Size is 16 x 16.
+Use <a href="#logo">logo</a> as input.

 2. Download loading.gif